-The data supports his claim, as it is revealed that entrepreneurs are planning to increase capital investments, hire staff and increase the use of low-cost methods such as social media to attract new customers.
-By acting to control their time and destination as much as possible, employees can reap some of the same benefits as employers.
-Small Business Trends is an award-winning online publication for small business owners, entrepreneurs and the people who interact with them.
+It may take some time to get to this point, but those who own their decisions and take calculated risks to achieve their goals are much happier than those in safe jobs.
+The data supports this claim as it reveals that entrepreneurs are planning to increase capital investments, hire staff, and use low-cost methods such as social media to attract new customers.
+Even employees can reap some of the same benefits as employers by taking control of their time and destination as much as possible.
 I discovered this joyful fact when I stumbled upon an interesting post about the physical health of blogger entrepreneur and businessman James Clear recently.

 It is these peaks that most worried researchers, which is why they analyzed interviews with more than 1,700 entrepreneurs from 29 countries.
 While it's a good corrective to know that entrepreneurship stress probably won't necessarily hurt your health and happiness, it's also important to note that these findings aren't just a good reason for founders to gloat.
 For entrepreneurs, if you can handle the added burdens of running a business, the benefits can be incredible for your career, your family, and your bank account.
 While it is clear that there are some entrepreneurs who suffer from mental illness (and their experiences are worth discussing openly), science says that, on average, entrepreneurs are happier and healthier than employees.